 What is also really pleasant is that all the effects can be watched in real time.
 I do not have to wait the computation of the final image or make a pre-display in a very small window to make modifications.

 So I use TVPaint Animation because I can do all my work with it.

 TVPaint: Has TVPaint Animation improved your productivity?

 Mustapha Rami: The biggest problem I faced was that the use of TVPaint Animation was difficult the first days.
-I have find in TVPaint Animation tools I already knew in some softwares before.
-However some other tools have a different conception, so in order to use them efficiently I need more time and had to adapt myself, regardless to the habits I got using other softwares.
+I have find in TVPaint Animation tools I already knew in some software before.
+However some other tools have a different conception, so in order to use them efficiently I need more time and had to adapt myself, regardless to the habits I got using other software.

 Today I can say TVPaint Animation is really efficient.
 Thanks to it I managed to improve and to beautify 3D images or make animations which help me to impress my customers.
 Now I have a stringer reputation since I can show my real professional skills.
 It is really important for me since the only thing I have as autodidact is my works.
 I need it to attract new customers.